-Stockport care home fraudster David Barton has today been found guilty on multiple counts of defrauding elderly people in their care following a year-long criminal trial.
+Southport care home fraudster David Barton has today been found guilty on multiple counts of defrauding elderly people in their care following a year-long criminal trial.
 He will be sentenced on Friday (13 July) for his offences against various elderly and vulnerable people, but particularly against Gordon and Katie Willey (now deceased).

 The family of now-deceased Gordon Willey have welcomed the verdict, saying that “this has been a difficult time for the families involved and now justice has been done”.

-The civil case involved claims of a verbal contract that Mr Willey and his wife Katie Willey would transfer the entirety of their wealth in return for being allowed to stay at Barton Park Nursing Home in Stockport for the remainder of their lives; or for nursing home fees of £8,500 a week together with ‘additional services’ totalling £39,000 a week.
+The civil case involved claims of a verbal contract that Mr Willey and his wife Katie Willey would transfer the entirety of their wealth in return for being allowed to stay at Barton Park Nursing Home in Southport for the remainder of their lives; or for nursing home fees of £8,500 a week together with ‘additional services’ totalling £39,000 a week.
 It also involved steps taken by the nursing home owners and staff using various isolation techniques to prevent Mr and Mrs Willey having proper access to their family and close friends.

 Amanda Noyce, a Partner at Royds Withy King who successfully defended Mr Willey during the £6 million civil case against him, said: “The outrageous civil claim was brought by David Barton both personally and through his companies Choiceclassic Limited and Barton Park Health Spa Limited.